Breast Cancer Reconstruction

 Consultation

-• Review your health history, including medical conditions, surgical history, current medications, allergies, and smoking history.
-She will evaluate your overall health to determine what risk factors you may have.
+• During your breast reconstruction consultation, Dr. Cho will review your health history (including medical conditions, surgical history, current medications, allergies, and smoking history) and evaluate your overall health to determine what risk factors you may have

-• Discuss your goals and expectations.
-She will assess your desired size (smaller, same, or larger).
+• Discuss your goals and expectations, and your desired size (smaller, same, or larger)

-• Discuss reconstructive options.
-She will review immediate versus delayed options and implant versus autologous options.
-She will review one stage (direct to implant) or whether you need staged reconstruction with a temporary tissue expander.
-She will also discuss whether preserving your native nipple and areolar complex is an option.
+• She will review one stage (direct to implant) or whether you need staged reconstruction with a temporary tissue expander

 Pre-Op Preparation

-You may require medical evaluation and/or labs based on your medical history and overall health before proceeding with surgery.
-You should refrain from smoking prior to surgery.
-You should stop any medications that can increase your bleeding risk.
-These instructions will be discussed with you in detail.
+• You may require medical evaluation and/or labs based on your medical history and overall health before proceeding with surgery

 Post-Op Care